 Gear Review: Pomoca ProSGlide TIPON Skin

-After a year of testing, a review of Pomoca's Glueless TIPON Skin
+After two years of testing, we are sold on Pomoca's Glueless TIPON Skin

-Prime conditions on the skintrack for the Pomoca TIPON
+Prime conditions on Buffalo Mountain for the Pomoca TIPON

 70% Mohair, 30% Nylon (notice durability issue on edge of plush)